Character Card Overview

 - Item Art

-- Equip Slot Count: The number of dots represent the number of that type of Equip Slots exist.
+- Equip Slot Count: The number of dots represent the number of Equip Slot types that exist.
 The orange dot indicates how many of that slot it uses.

 - Equip Slots: In this example, the Short Sword is a One-handed weapon (1h) and a character can carry two one-handed weapons (two dots).
 The Short Sword uses a single 1h slot.